State Power, Entrepreneurship, and Coffee: The Rwandan Experience

 * Liberalization has had the unanticipated benefit of reconciliation.
 Liberalization in the coffee sector creates new incentives for smallholder farmers in Rwanda to work together for a common goal: improving their lives through the production of high quality specialty coffee.
 Working together toward this common goal has helped Rwandans to reconcile with each other in the aftermath of the 1994 genocide.

+Economic liberalization has improved the lives of thousands of Rwandans.
+With increasing income and new opportunities for entrepreneurship, Rwandans are better able to care for themselves and their families.
+Surprisingly, economic liberalization also seems to be playing a role in reconciliation.
 These positive outcomes suggest that a focus on economic liberalization in post-conflict environments may pay large dividends in terms of both economic development and peace.